1. GENERAL PROVISIONS

 a.
 Terms set out for the relevant Service, as well as mandatory international agreements and conventions (e.g., the CMR convention) obligatory for DPD as the carrier or freight forwarder

 b.
-General Terms and Conditions of the Service Provider for the CLASSIC EUROPE and CLASSIC SHOP Services in Selected Countries, available on the DPD Website, if the Consignment is sent across borders from a country of origin listed in Annex 1 to a destination country listed in Annex 2
+General Terms and Conditions of the Service Provider for the CLASSIC EUROPE and CLASSIC SHOP Services in Selected Countries, available at the end of this DPD Website, if the Consignment is sent across borders from a country of origin listed in Annex 1 to a destination country listed in Annex 2

 c.
 Requirements set out in the destination country of the Consignment and/or special requirements of a business in the same group as DPD involved in providing the Service (e.g., Consignment delivery options, Consignment labelling requirements).
 The Client can read these requirements on the website www.dpd.com.
 DPD is not responsible for any costs or damages incurred due to the aforementioned circumstances during providing a cross-border Service.